 Your diet may not be the only thing you want to evaluate if you are working towards taking better care of your teeth and gums.
 The use of tobacco products and the regular consumption of alcohol are both quite harmful to your teeth and gums.

 Alcohol wears down your teeth’s enamel, their natural line of defense against wear and tear.
 As this happens, cavities (tooth decay) and root infections become more likely and more common.

 The use of tobacco products is hard on your teeth, but it is especially hard on your gums.
 Smoking and using chew, or dip, can degrade your gum line and increase your risk of oral bacterial infections that will jeopardize your teeth and gums.

 Working to reduce or eliminate the use of these types of products is a great choice in terms of promoting a healthier mouth.

 Schedule an Appointment With Century Dental or SeaView Dental Today

-To get your dental health routine started off right, schedule an appointment with the dentists at Century Dental in Pine Beach or Jackson today.
+To get your dental health routine started off right, schedule an appointment with the dentists at Century Dental in Jackson or Seaview Dental in Eatontown today.